ermiasgelaye/Python-challenge/README.md

 ### Python - "The one common language loved across all programmers !"

 ## Background
 This repository brings a python solution for real-life situations.
-The situations encompass financial, election, human resources, and lingustic research data.
+The situations encompass financial, election, human resources, and linguistic research data.
 The financial data sourced under [PyBank/Resources](PyBank/Resources/budget_data.csv) folder, the election data sourced under [PyPoll/Resources](PyPoll/Resources/) folder, the human resource data sourced under [ PyBoss/Resources](PyBoss/Resources/employee_data.csv) folder, and the research data sourced under [PyParagraph/Resources](PyParagraph/Resources) folder.

-The code's organized to analyze the data, and create an output file in the Analysis subfolder in each projects.
+The code's organized to analyze the data, and create an output file in the Analysis subfolder in each project.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents